Hope Teachers' Institute

 Bendersville, PA 17306

-Ebenezer Mennonite Bible School has moved to this new location in 2023.
+Ebenezer Mennonite Bible School moved to this new location in 2023.

 The institute is now held at this new location.